Catrin Finch & Seckou Keita

 In a career spanning half a century she has worked extensively in theatre, television, film and radio.
 Highlights have included The Three Sisters at the Royal Court with sisters, Sinead and Niamh as well as her father, Cyril; Frank McGuinness’ Baglady which won a Fringe first at the Edinburgh Festival and playing mother to Brad Pitt on film in Snatch and to Chewitel Ejiofor on stage in Peer Gynt at the Royal National Theatre.

-At present she is in the Cotswolds filming the sixth BBC series of Father Brown, based on GK Chesterton’s short stories.
+She has recently filmed the sixth BBC series of Father Brown, based on GK Chesterton’s short stories.

 Sameena Zehra describes herself as an homicidal pacifist, comedian, storyteller, blues singer and extreme doodler.
 For 15 years Sameena was an actor with appearances with the National Theatre, Lyric Hammersmith, and the RSC in London and New York but wanting something “that gave me creative control, something that allowed me to express the idiosyncracies of my particular psychopathy in a socially acceptable way,” she decided to do stand up.